-Adding GPS to a radar detector gives it some enticing capabilities.
+Adding GPS to radar detectors can give them some enticing capabilities.
 For instance, they can warn of red light and speed cameras.
 And most can lock out nuisance signals like the radar-controlled automatic door openers at the local Walmart.
-(Whistlers are the exception.)
 They can also display your speed; one will even show your altitude above sea level.

 Red light camera alert strategies vary by manufacturer.
-Since only one street at many intersections is monitored by cameras, Escorts and Radensos don't alert if you're on the cross street.
+Since only the main street at many intersections is monitored by cameras, Escorts and Radensos don't alert if you're on the cross street.
 In contrast, Unidens alert regardless.

 Methods to reduce false alarms also differ.
-High-end Escort models, for instance, lock out door openers automatically.
-Called AutoLearn, after two or three encounters the signal is identified as bogus and locked out.
-In contrast, Radenso and Uniden models lock out signals when a button is pressed.
+Upscale Escort models, for instance, lock out door openers automatically.
+Called AutoLearn, after a few encounters the signal is identified as bogus and locked out.
+In contrast, Radenso and Uniden models will lock out signals only after a button is pressed.

-Automating the task isn't free.
-The least expensive Escort with this feature is $499, a hundred bucks more than a Radenso model with better performance and more features.
+Automating the task doesn't come free.
+The least expensive Escort with this feature is the Max 3 ($399).

 To avoid infringing on Escort technology, Unidens allow a maximum of 100 signals to be locked out.
-Radensos have double that, 200.
-Drivers who don't stray far from home probably won't need more than 100 but high-mileage users may benefit from Radenso's greater capacity.
+Radensos have 200.
+Drivers who don't stray far from home probably won't need more than 200 but high-mileage users may benefit from Escort's greater capacity.

-Both technologies share the K-band frequency with police radar and their signals look legit to detectors.
-The problem has become so intense that some drivers are disabling K band to quell the din.
+BSM radar shares the K-band frequency with police radar and its signal looks legit to detectors.
+These systems are everywhere, causing frequent false alarms.
+The problem has become so intense that some drivers disable K band to quell the din.